Montfort Secondary School

-Montfort Secondary School (MSS) is a Catholic school in Hougang, Singapore.
-Founded in 1916, it is a government-aided secondary education all-boys school.
-It is one of the seven institutions governed by St Gabriel's Foundation.
+Montfort Secondary School (MSS) is a government-aided Roman Catholic all-boys' secondary school located in Hougang, Singapore.
+Founded in 1916, it is one of the seven institutions governed by St Gabriel's Foundation.

 History

 Holy Innocents' English School (1916-1958)

-Montfort Secondary School was founded in 1916 as the Holy Innocents' English School, next to Nativity church in Upper Serangoon Road, by the parish priest of Serangoon, Father Laurent.
-At the request of the Inspector of Schools, Father H. Duvelle, the successor of Father Laurent, organized an English class and a Chinese class on the floors of the two-storey building between the church and the school canteen.
+Montfort Secondary School was founded in 1916 as the Holy Innocents' English School, next to Nativity Church in Upper Serangoon Road, by the parish priest of Serangoon, Father Laurent Saleilles.
+At the request of the Inspector of Schools, Father Henri Duvelle, the successor of Father Laurent, organized an English class and a Chinese class on the floors of the two-storey building between the church and the school canteen.
 Mr Lee Ah Kow was engaged to run the classes which lasted for three years.

-In March 1920, Father E. Becheras, the parish priest restarted the school with a class of 30 pupils under the charge of Mr Monterio.
+In March 1920, Father Edouard Becheras, the parish priest restarted the school with a class of 30 pupils under the charge of Mr. Monterio.
 In the following year, another class was added.
-From 1922-1936, Mr P A D'Costa was recruited to be the Principal of Holy Innocents English School and the school grew.
+From 1922-1936, Mr P.A.
+D'Costa was recruited to be the Principal of Holy Innocents English School and the school grew.
 A block of five classrooms along Upper Serangooon Road was completed in 1927.
 In 1929, three additional classrooms along Holy Innocents Lane were added.

 In 1932, another floor was added to the second block.
-In 1936, Mgr A Devals, the Bishop of Singapore and Malaya invited the brother of St Gabriel to run the Parish School.
+In 1936, Mgr Adrien Devals, the Bishop of Singapore and Malaya invited the brother of St Gabriel to run the Parish School.
 Brother Gerard Majella came from Bangkok to become the first Brother Director of the school.
 Brothers Adolphus and John de Breboeuf came in December 1936.
 This was also the year the school produced its first School Certificate class.
 Brother Gerard Majella was succeeded in 1938 by Brother Louis Gonzaga.